mrfoster/blueberry-food-website/content/locations/smedley-street-matlock/index.md

   latitude: 53.1420474
   longitude: -1.5506789
 openingHoursContent: >-
-  We are currently closed due to the Coronavirus pandemic.
-We will let you know as soon as we re-open for business.
-Take care and stay safe.
+  We are now OPEN and serving takeaway hot and cold food/drinks.
+We look forward to seeing you again!
 openingHours:
   - validFrom: 2020-03-17T10:53:29.692Z
     validThrough: 2020-03-17T10:53:29.925Z